JupiterOne/service-workshops/templates/template-hip_pocket.md

 **Alert/Dashboard/Question**

-Include an example of an alert or dashboard that may be relevant to this use case
+Include an example of an alert or dashboard that may be relevant to this use case.
+Make sure to highlight where the nuance of customizing the alert should be.

+### Conclusion

+This hippocket is useful for elevating this core concept.